Fallout 4 Best Supply Line Layout: Settlement & Map

 Fallout 4 is a post-apocalyptic action role-playing open-world video game developed by Bethesda Game Studios and published by Bethesda Softworks, released in 2015.
 The latest installment in the Fallout franchise and a sequel to the critically acclaimed Fallout: New Vegas.
 On many levels, the Fallout 4 builds upon the systems and mechanics introduced in the fallout games of the past by reworking them and making them more fresh and engaging.

-That allows the game to be fresh and familiar for older players while eliminating the gateways that might discourage new players from picking up the game.
+That makes the game fresh and familiar for older players while eliminating the gateways that might discourage new players from picking up the game.
 In this game, they introduced a new base building mechanic accompanied by a settlement mechanic.
-These new additions are complex, and in this guide, we will help you understand the Fallout 4 supply line layout to maximize your settlements’ efficiency.
+These new additions are complex, and in this guide, I will help you understand the Fallout 4 supply line layout to maximize your settlements’ efficiency.

 Fallout 4 Settlements

 Settlements are a new mechanic introduced in Fallout 4 where you can help some NPCs by finishing a questline they give you.
 Upon completing the quest, you will be on friendly terms with the NPCs, and they will declare their areas as settlements governed under you.
 This is seen throughout the game’s entirety up until the very end.